Beovizija 2022: RTS ends collaboration with Beovizija

 Olivera Kovačević, editor of RTS' Entertainment Program has announced in October 2021 that the Serbian national selection for the Eurovision Song Contest 2022 under the provisional name of RTS takmičenje za Pesmu Evrovizije (RTS contest for the Eurovision Song Contest) would only be held if the epidemic measures of the government of Serbia allow them to do so.
 After this, Saša Mirković, a partial owner of Megaton Productions, announced the end of cooperation with RTS on Beovizija.
 In their official statement, they stated that they are the sole owners of the Beovizija format.
 The official statement of Megaton Production was as follows:

 "When the festival was established in 2003, RTS did not have the right to send a representative to Eurovision, which is also a private festival, only at a European level.
 The first winner of Beovizija was Toše Proeski, and back then, RTS was just a broadcaster of the festival.
 When the EBU allowed RTS to send its representative to the Eurovision Song Contest, the production of "Megaton" handed over the license to RTS in exchange for a fee.
 Since then, RTS has had the task of selecting participants and members of the jury, and we have only done the executive production.
 It has been like that for many years and Beovizija has always been a beautiful festival.
 After the arrival of Olivera Kovačević as the editor of the RTS' Entertainment Program, problems began with fixing the participants and winners of Beovizija.”

-They also added that RTS' licence expired in 2020.
+They also added that RTS' license expired in 2020.